AtotheY/next-12-mui-context-bp/README.md

 Everything is standardized to Next JS with a few caveats:

 1. Styles are in the `styles` folder along with the MUI theme customizations for light and dark mode.
+Note that you can't have `styles` files inside the Pages folder.
 2. A services folder exist for abstracting away API calls.
 3. A `components` folder exists for all abstracted components.
 4. A `context` folder exists for the global react Context that is set in the first client component loaded after a page load.

 ## State

-In old Next, we were able to provide and automatically set global state using pageProps passed through the \_app.js file.
-In Next 13 we don't have that so the context has to be set at the top level client component per server route using the `useEffect` hook with the page's props.
+We're able to get all the state gotten from getServersideProps / getInitialProps through the custom getContext hook within any component in the React tree.
+It automatically gets populated with the pageProps passed in from \_app.